WICG/turtledove/FLEDGE_extended_PA_reporting.md

   to participate in this (sub)auction due to the per-buyer cumulative timeout (`participating-ig-count` is the denominator here).
 * `cumulative-buyer-time`: total time spent for buyer's computation, in milliseconds; this is what would normally be compared against the per-buyer cumulative timeout.
-If the timeout is not hit, the value is capped at the per-buyer cumulative timeout, if it's hit, the value will be the timeout + 1.
+If the timeout is not hit, the value will be how long the buyer actually took, capped by the per-buyer cumulative timeout, if the timeout is hit, the reported value will be the timeout + 1.
 * `percent-regular-ig-count-quota-used`,`percent-negative-ig-count-quota-used`,
   `percent-ig-storage-quota-used`: percentage of the database quote used by the buyer for regular interest group count, negative targeting interest group count, and overall byte usage